-Patrick Zepeda stated that the mission of the San Antonio Office of Emergency Management (SAOEM) was to coordinate activities of the City Departments responsible for continued operations during disasters and coordinate and communicate with State and Federal Agencies.
-He noted that the Emergency Operations Center (EOC) opened in 2007 and that there were four phases of emergency management: 1) Prevention and mitigation; 2) Preparedness; 3) Response; and 4) Recovery.
+Patrick Zepeda stated that the mission of the San Antonio Office of Emergency Management (SAOEM) was to coordinate activities of the City Departments responsible for continued operations during disasters and coordinate agreements for the use of resources.
+Additionally, to communicate with State and Federal Agencies, and provide education and training to citizens and municipal employees.
+He noted that the Emergency Operations Center (EOC) opened in 2007 and that there were four phases of emergency management:

+1) Prevention and mitigation; 2) Preparedness; 3) Response; and 4) Recovery.
+He noted that the EOC could be opened by the Mayor, City Manager, and Emergency Manager.
 He spoke of the following readiness levels:

-- Readiness Level IV - Increased Readiness Level III
+- Readiness Level IV

+- Increased Readiness Level III

-• High Readiness Level II
+- High Readiness Level II

-Maximum Readiness Level I
+- Maximum Readiness Level I

-Mr. Zepeda stated that the EOC would be activated at Level I. He noted that the Emergency Management Basic Plan outlined the City of San Antonio's approach to emergency and described the city's emergency response organization operations and assigned responsibilities for various emergency tasks.
+Mr. Zepeda stated that the EOC would be activated at Level I. He noted that the Emergency Management Basic Plan outlined the City of San Antonio's approach to operations and described the city's emergency response organization assigned and responsibilities for various emergency tasks.
 He noted that the city was required to submit said plans to the State of Texas every five years.
-He mentioned that prevention and mitigation included: 1) Understanding local hazards; 2) Hazard Identification Risk Assessment (HIRA); and 3) Hazard Mitigation Plan.
-He noted that many training events were held annually and reviewed the warning and alert systems in use.
+He mentioned that prevention and 2) Hazard Identification mitigation included: Understanding local hazards; 1) Assessment (HIRA); and 3) Hazard Mitigation Plan.
+He noted that many training events were held every year and reviewed the warning and alert systems in use.
 He reported that expenses related to Hurricane Harvey totaled \$8.6 million which would be reimbursed 100% by the State.
 He stated that the City of San Antonio conducted After Action Reviews (AARs) for all major events and exercises which identified best practices, improvements, and corrected actions.
 He stated that as the result of the AARs; all plans would be updated as needed.

 Nefi Garza described the flooding potential in San Antonio based upon the flood caused by Hurricane Harvey.
-He spoke of the flood plain and the continued investment in infrastructure.
+He spoke of structures which would be affected in the flood plain and the continued investment in infrastructure.
 He stated that resources were available to let the public know when areas were flooded.

 Chief McManus reviewed incident types to include: 1) Terror attack; 2) Active shooter; 3) Hostage/barricaded subject; and 4) Bomb threat.
 He spoke of the preparedness of the San Antonio Police Department (SAPD) for said threats.
 He stated that SAPD coordinated with event planners of city-wide celebrations and special events.
 He noted that all SAPD personnel were trained to respond to an active shooter event.
 He stated that a threat assessment was conducted by the Special Weapons and Tactics (SWAT) Team and the venues were surveyed.
 He noted that SAPD partnered with the San Antonio Fire Department (SAFD), and State and Federal partners which played a role in events.
 He stated that resources would be pre-deployed at said events such as special response vehicles and special operations personnel.
-He played a video regarding active shooter events.
+He played a video regarding active shooter events and provided information on actions to be taken during such an event.
 He stated that incident response included: 1) Primary response and on-duty patrol resources; 2) Special operations support; 3) Medical treatment and evacuation; and 4) Investigative follow-up.